 The first thing a candidate needs to do is understand the process.
 Although remote interviews are conducted differently in every organization, there are few things, such as video conferencing or online assessment, that remain the same.
-After you receive an email invitation for the interview, follow the steps mentioned below, and ace your remote hiring process.
+After you receive an email invitation for the interview, here are some of the tips mentioned below, to help you ace your remote hiring process.

 - How many rounds will the process have?